 However, relying on an electronic bidet drawing on pressurized water to clean you is unrealistic when it comes to preparedness.
 That’s why many have created their own manually powered versions of the concept.

 Any suggestions?
-Plenty of campers, travelers, and preppers alike experiment with alternative TP, so let us know if you have any ideas.
+Plenty of campers, travelers, and preppers experiment with alternative TP, so let us know if you have any ideas.